skashminzim/Opengl-2d-Graphics-Project/README.md

 **Project Features:**<br/>
   - Animation to the clouds
   - Animation to the clock
-  - Music play and pause on keypress
+  - Music play and pause on keypress<br/>
+Click [here](https://www.youtube.com/watch?v=2YbO6R0q5hI) to watch the video of the project.